 - From cow, tuck your toes under and extend your arms out ahead of you.

-- Rest your head on the ground.
+- Rest your head on the ground, yoga block, or pillow.

 Optional: You can also rock forward and backward in this position.

 - Bring yourself to a seated position with your legs bent into a butterfly, soles of feet touching.

 - It’s especially helpful to lift your hip bones up with a folded blanket or bolster to give your belly extra room.

 - You can stay up high or walk your hands forward while keeping your spine erect.
 Do not curve your spine.